artem-y/commit/docs/README.md

 ```shell
 go install -ldflags "-s -w" ./cmd/commit
 ```
 This will install the executable in the default Go package directory.
-If the tool is not visible after the installation, make sure it's directory is included in `PATH`.
+If the tool is not visible after installation, make sure its directory is included in `PATH`.

 For more information, see [Tutorial: Compile and install the application](https://go.dev/doc/tutorial/compile-install)
 ## Usage